What you don’t know really can hurt you.

 Content marketing is a perfect opportunity to express the value of your products and services, but only when done so subtly.
 Any overt pitch of your own business (or your own products) will instantly register as advertising to anyone reading it, and most readers at that point will abandon the effort in favor of something more objective.

 Remember, your primary goal is to bring value to your users.
-Making pitches and encouraging conversions can only come after you’ve established that groundwork, and must be done sparingly and subtly.
+Content marketing pitches and encouraging conversions can only come after you’ve established that groundwork, and must be done sparingly and subtly.

 There are dozens of different types of content available, and it’s in your best interest to take advantage of them.
-There is no target audience in the world who prefers only one type of content, yet so many content marketers settle into a rhythm with one particular format (such as written or video content).
+There is no target audience in the world who paying attention only one type of content marketing efforts, yet so many content marketing manager settle into a rhythm with one particular format (such as written or video content).
 Incorporate as many formats as you can reasonably handle to keep things fresh, and while you’re at it, get involved on multiple different social platforms too.

 The first pain point usually comes before you’ve even written an article.
 A great article must start with a great topic, so if you can’t think of any great topic ideas, you can find yourself in a difficult position.
 The same can be said if the topics you do come up with fail to have an impact on your target audience—you can measure this based on how many clicks your headlines are getting.
 In either scenario, the solution is to look in new places for topic inspiration.